Shan-Mei/shanmeis-notes/journalling/english.md

   <p>- We read the Age of Mankind by Ovid.
 Then we had to illustatrate it as a comic strip.</p>
   <h4>T1W6L4 - 10/3</h4>
   <p>- Continued the comic.</p>
+  <h4>T1W7L1 - 14/3</h4>
+  <p>- We read through Narcissus and Echo.
+Interesting story and surprisingly, one I've heard before.
+We have to adapt it into a <a href="https://shan-mei.github.io/shanmeis-notes/notes/year-9/english/t1w7l2-narcissus-and-echo.html">drama</a> of sorts.
+Mine isn't nearly complete.</p>
+  <h4>T1W7L2 - 15/3</h4>
+  <p>- After Naplan, we continued with the adaptations.</p>
 </body>